 - Rainforest Trail (1 mile)- This winding trail is a beautiful, yet mild hike.
 Located on the north end of Douglas, the Rainforest Trail loops through a wooded area with an easily graded trail that leads you down to the ocean.
 The trail is an easy walk for most.
 Even in the winter, the path is heavily used so there isn’t any deep snow to worry about.
 Once down to the ocean, you can walk either north or south on the trails and will encounter rocky beaches when the tide is out.
 Keep your eyes peeled on the ocean as you can see multiple types of ducks, birds, and possibly even a seal or sea lion!

-Hiking is one of the best ways to explore Juneau and on a lot of these trails you go a very short distance for some magnificent scenery.
+Hiking is one of the best ways to explore Juneau, and on a lot of these trails, you go a very short distance for some magnificent scenery.
 These hikes are among some of the free things to do in Juneau!

 See Related: Best National Parks to Visit in November

-8. Mountain Trails
+8. Mountain Trails in Juneau